davidly/ntvdm/README.md

     * Building and testing was done strictly on WSL2 with Ubutnu 20.04; other platforms will likely have issues.
     * Use m.sh and mr.sh to build using g++.
     * The code assumes VT-100 support is available in your terminal window.
-    * Linix is case-sensitive and DOS isn't.
+    * Linux is case-sensitive and DOS isn't.
 On my machine I created a new root folder for test apps where everything is UPPERCASE and I use the -u switch with NTVDM.
 Not doing this will lead to apps not finding files.
     * Apps that use the Alt key generally work, but I'm looking for a better solution as it's sometimes glitchy.
     * Keyboard handling adds some small (10ms) delays to app responsivness and app shutdown.
 I'm working on a fix.